ccrismancox/AJPS_audienceCosts/readme.md

 1. On a Windows PC download the Rufus tool to create a "bootable" flash drive and download the CD image (.iso file) associated with Xubuntu 14.04
     - Rufus Link: [Rufus disk utility link](https://rufus.akeo.ie/)
-    - The iso file is found in the main replication folder.
-We also provide a direct link: [iso link](http://cdimage.ubuntu.com/xubuntu/releases/14.04/release/xubuntu-14.04-desktop-amd64.iso)
+    - The iso file can be downloaded from: [this link](http://cdimage.ubuntu.com/xubuntu/releases/14.04/release/xubuntu-14.04-desktop-amd64.iso)
 2. Run Rufus with the Xubuntu disk image
     - Follow Dell's  instructions for creating a bootable USB provided here:
 	[link](http://www.dell.com/support/article/us/en/04/SLN296810/creating-a-bootable-usb-device-with-rufus-for-updating-dell-poweredge-servers?lang=EN)